Amourspirit/python_ooo_dev_tools/docs/help/common/gui/menus/working_with_menu_bar.rst

 -------

 Both :ref:`ooodev.gui.menu.MenuBar` and :ref:`ooodev.gui.menu.PopupMenu` have a built in caching.
-The caching is provided by the :py:class:`ooodev.utils.lru_cache.LRUCache` class.
+The caching is provided by the :py:class:`~ooodev.utils.cache.LRUCache` class.
 Both have a ``cache`` property that allow for cache to be modified.
 The caching speed up searching by caching found result.
 The is means with the same object is search more the once then after the first search the result is pulled from the cache.